Technogeezer50/24H2_esd2iso/README.md

 ## Prerequisites

-Apple Silicon Macs running macOS 13 or later.
-Fusion 13.5 or later must be installed as /Applications/Vmware Fusion.app.
+* Apple Silicon Macs running macOS 13 or later.
+* VMware Fusion 13.5 or later must be installed and located at /Applications/VMware Fusion.app.

 ## Installation and Use

-* Download the file 24H2_esd2iso found on this repository on GitHub.
+* Download the file 24H2_esd2iso found on this repository on GitHub (you can right click on the file and download it directly from here).
 * Move the file 24H2_esd2iso to a location of your choice (preferably an empty folder where you will build your ISO)
 * Open the macOS Terminal app, and cd to the empty folder.
 * Change permissions on 24H2_esd2iso to make it executable (it does not require root permissions).